LaxarJS/generator-laxarjs2/generators/app/templates/README.md

 npm install
 ```

-Then start the development server:
+Then start the webpack development server:
 ```sh
 npm start
 ```

-You can now see your application running at `http://localhost:<%= port %>`.
+You should now be able to see your application running at `http://localhost:8080`.